It’s time to lay those old makeup brushes to rest.

 Who can bake their makeup?

 Anyone!
-Celebrity fans such as Kim Kardashian, Kylie Jenner and Karreuche Tran love this look as it gives the skin a flawless sheen, rather than a cakey finish which can emphasise acne or open pores.
+Celebrity fans such as Kim Kardashian, Kylie Jenner and Karreuche Tran love this look as it gives the skin a flawless sheen, rather than a cakey finish which can emphasize acne or open pores.

 This makeup technique works on all skin types, just make sure to use a hydrating primer or serum if your skin is on the dry side.
 Don’t be too liberal with the concealer (less is more), and make sure to use a setting spray instead of a translucent powder which can cling to dry patches.